 So, I think you see where I’m going with this.
 Bond & Lillard is simply (debatably) charcoal filtered Wild Turkey 101.
 I very highly doubt that Wild Turkey experimented with charcoal filtration prior to aging, so I’m going to make a safe bet that the filtration for B&L occurred after aging.
 So what effect did it have on profile?

 So how does it rank?
 Is it worth a purchase?
 Well, I like Bond & Lillard a little better than Old Ripy.
 To me, Old Ripy is like an alternative Rare Breed.
 And while a touch better than Rare Breed 112.8, it’s still very much in that profile category.
 B&L, on the other hand, has something unique to offer.
 The whiskey itself is very good – but not $50+ for a pint good.
 Yes, the bottle is beautiful.
 If you’re purchasing B&L as a collector’s item with no intention of opening, then sure.
 One could argue that $50 for any very limited collector’s item is certainly reasonable.
 And, it would be unfair for me to omit that a portion of the sales of B&L (and Old Ripy) go to the restoration and preservation of the T. P. Ripy home in Lawrenceburg, KY.
 No doubt a commendable deed by Campari.
 But the monetary value in the spirit itself – it’s just not there.
-It is, however, an enjoyable and unique Wild Turkey produced whiskey, and for that I’m giving it a B-.
+It is, however, a very enjoyable and unique Wild Turkey produced whiskey and always welcome in my glass.

 Special thanks to Campari and their PR firm for the bottle and the chance to review this whiskey.

 Reviewing the very first dram from the bottle?